 Read on for a breakdown of some of the brain and body benefits you might not have expected from a keto diet.
 In addition to helping you shed a few pounds, this is what a ketogenic lifestyle can do for you.

 One of the most pervasive myths about ketosis is that it triggers insomnia.
 But in fact, it may just be that people don’t require as much sleep on a keto diet.
 It’s important to take the time to understand how your body responds to carbohydrates, fats, and proteins before jumping to conclusions about how a keto diet will affect your sleep.

 You might be surprised to find out that insulin and sleep are closely related.
 Insulin is the hormone that helps your body use glucose—aka, carbs.
 Insulin resistance, a feature of diabetes, has been shown to have a detrimental effect on sleep.
 By removing carbs from the equation, the keto diet lowers your insulin levels.
 Basically, when you’re not taking in carbs, your body doesn’t need to produce insulin and your blood sugar levels stabilize.
 For a lot of keto dieters, this actually means better sleep.

 Of course, it’s important to keep in mind that eating anything right before bed means putting your digestive system to work.
 Fats and proteins generally take longer to process—that’s why they’re more filling—which may keep you awake.

-If you’re worried about falling asleep, try to avoid eating an hour before you go to bed.
+If you’re worried about falling asleep, try to avoid eating 3 hours before you go to bed.